marcoromanelli-github/docs/software/jupyter-notebook.md

 #### Don't forget to replace the placeholders!

 The words between <...> need to be replaced with what _you_ need.
 For instance:
+- <login-node> needs to be replaced with the address of the login node provided to you in the welcome Email.
 - <compute-node> needs to be replaced with the node(s) available [here]({{site.baseurl}}{% link quickstart/about-star.md %}).
-- <project-name>, or the entire output path, needs to be replaced with the directory _you_'d like to save the output/error files to.
+- <project-name>, <username>, and/or the entire output path, needs to be replaced with your relevant information.
 ```

-The script uses these SLURM settings:
+The script uses these Slurm settings:
-- `--nodelist`: Picks which compute node to use
+- `--nodelist`: Picks which compute node to use (you need to replace with e.g., `gpu1`)
 - `--ntasks=1`: Runs one instance of Jupyter
 - `--cpus-per-task=1`: Uses one CPU
 - `--time=00:30:00`: Runs for up to 30 minutes

-To get started:
+Once you have everything in place:
 1. Submit the job: `sbatch jupyter.sbatch`
 2. Look in your output file (`jupyter_<jobid>.out`) for the SSH tunnel command
-3. Run that command from your local machine, replacing the `xx` placeholder with a number between 01-30
+3. Run that command on your **local machine**, replacing the `xx` placeholder with a number between 01-30
-4. Find the Jupyter URL with token in your error file (`jupyter_<jobid>.err`)
+4. Find the Jupyter URL in the `.err` file (`jupyter_<jobid>.err`).
+Look for a line containing `http://127.0.0.1:9001/?token=...`
 5. Open that URL in your local computer's browser

-Once Jupyter Notebook is running, you'll need to run one or more SSH commands to setup SSH port forwarding so you can access it.

-### SSH Port Forwarding

-As the compute nodes where workloads run on the cluster are not directly reachable from the campus network, you'll need to use SSH port forwarding through the login node to access your Jupyter Notebook instances on the cluster.
-Also, as the login node itself is not currently reachable off campus, either SSH port forwarding through the Linux lab machines or VPN access is needed to access the login node when off campus.

-1. The job script (shown in the next section) will generate an SSH command in your output file
-2. Run this command from your local machine to establish the connection through the Linux lab machine
-3. Access Jupyter through your local web browser

 ## Working on the Same Node